arnavgupta1/Senior-Design-Miniproject/README.md

 # Senior-Design-Miniproject
 This is a mini project for Senior Design at Boston University.
-Collaborating with Theodore Waalberg.
+Collaborating with Theodor Waalberg.